istio/istio.io/content/docs/concepts/security/mutual-tls/index.md

 1. The client side Envoy starts a mutual TLS handshake with the server side Envoy.
 During the handshake, it also does a secure naming check to verify that the service account presented in the server certificate can run the server service.

-1. The traffic is forwarded to the server side Envoy after mTLS connection is established, which is then forwarded to the server service through local TCP connections.
+1. The traffic is forwarded to the server side Envoy after a mutual TLS connection is established, which is then forwarded to the server service through local TCP connections.

 ## Best practices